voidpenguin-28/Textractor-ExtraExtensions/Textractor.GptApiTranslate/README.md

 	- Also keep in mind that different models have different pricing and general response times.
 		- GPT 3.5 models will be much cheaper and perform faster than GPT 4 models; however, the tradeoff is reduced translation quality/accuracy.
 		- API pricing details per model can be found here: https://openai.com/pricing
+	- If you are using a custom endpoint/API (ex: Gemini), you would still provide the model to use here.
 5. **TimeoutSecs**: The amount of time in seconds that the extension will wait for a GPT API request to complete before cancelling the request.
 	- Default value: '10' (10 seconds)
 	- If the timeout is reached, then the request will be retried a number of times, based on the value of config key **NumRetries**